ML Execution

 PIPE is ideal for:

-- Smart Contract Integration: When you need to call ML models directly from Solidity smart contracts
+- Application Integration: When you need to call ML models directly from your applications

-- Atomic Transactions: When inference results must be part of an on-chain transaction
+- Atomic Transactions: When inference results must be part of a verified transaction

 - DeFi Applications: When building DeFi protocols that require verifiable AI execution within transactions

-- On-Chain Applications: When your entire application logic runs on-chain and requires native AI capabilities
+- Verified AI Applications: When your application requires native AI capabilities with verification

 Integration Examples